 As is usual at this time of the year, business and governance commentators have stuck their collective necks out, promulgating a variety of predictions given the indicators (as real or imagined as each indicator may be); each behaving as if they possess levels of predictive insight beyond what a reasonably educated person might be able determine by tossing a coin.
 But do they?
 They cannot all be correct—in fact, none may be.

-The challenge for boards, of course, is working out how to respond.
+The challenge for boards, of course, is working out how to respond well.

 What is becoming increasingly clear is that boards have become confused by what's going on around them.
 Increasing numbers have grown quite tired of 'conventional wisdoms' and so-called 'best practices' (plurals intentional).
 Some have responded by taking defensive positions, and others are boldly trying things without first understanding the contextual relevance.